 How much can you really see with a telescope?

-There’s loads to explore, but let’s explore telescopes in greater detail.
-With that in mind, here’s your telescopes guide.
+There is a ton to explore, but let’s first dig into telescopes in greater detail.
+With that in mind, here’s your telescope guide.

 A Brief History Of Telescopes